 A brief history of education and its importance to our culture.
 It also gives an introduction to the art of teaching.

-One semester, two hours ED 213 Philosophy of Education
+ED 213 Philosophy of Education

 This study places Christian education in its proper perspective with an emphasis upon its historical and philosophical developments.
 The course also emphasizes the philosophy behind the methods and goals of Christian education.